-Acid Etching on a floor is achieved by adding a solution of hydrofluoric acid, which will will eat into a floor surface and ‘etch’ it and provide a level of slip resistance afterwards.
-The acid used is generally a hydrofluoric acid, a rather nasty substance, which if applied correctly can eat into resins, concretes, marble etc.
+Floor Acid Etching is achieved by adding a solution of HydroFluoric Acid (HF), which will will eat into a floor surface and ‘etch’ it and provide a level of slip resistance afterwards.

 But Acid Etch also eats into eyes, skin, lungs and so on.
 It’s not safe for cleaning staff, it reduces the life of floors; it’s quite nasty stuff!

 When a floor is etched it will roughen the surface up by a small amount by creating small pinholes and making the surface look like an Alpine Mountain Pass but in miniature.
-But in reality the valleys are so small that they will soon fill in with dirt, floor waxes etc. and as a result the PTV will again be too low to be safe.
+But in reality the valleys are so small that they will soon fill in with dirt, floor waxes etc. and as a result the PTV (Floor Pendulum Test Value) will again be too low to be safe.
 The other problem is the acid damages the floor significantly; any floor with a pleasing shiny surface will look rather dull, which is great to pass a Floor Pendulum Test but brings its own problems with it

 Subsequently, suppliers of acid etch floor coatings then recommend adding a dash of hydrofluoric acid to the cleaning water to maintain the micro porous finish; the result is a safe floor but with

 Cleaning staff constantly subjected to a very nasty acid

 with long term health effects -